How Long Does Botox Last? FAQs for First-Time Botox Users

 Over time and with regular use, your muscles will become weaker with each visit, eventually decreasing the number of units you require and the frequency of your injections.

-The most effective long term way to prolong the effects of your Botox treatments is to remain constant, and receive injections before your previous treatment has entirely worn off.
+The most effective way to prolong the effects of your Botox treatments is to remain a regular at your injector’s office, and to receive injections before your previous treatment has entirely worn off.
 This will maintain the muscles in an atrophied state and keep wrinkles at bay.

 Can I reverse the effects of Botox?